Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Scientific background:

-Simao et al. (2012, Sports Medicine) demonstrated that the first muscle groups trained in a session gain the most strength and hypertrophy.
-Combining lower and upper body work improves overall training efficiency.
+Simao et al. (2012, Sports Medicine) showed that the muscle groups trained first experience the most strength and hypertrophy gains.
+Integrating upper and lower body sessions maximizes training efficiency.

 Example exercises: